 Rugby boots share a similar origin story, emerging in the 1800s.
 However, their design evolved differently to cater to the unique demands of rugby, a more physically demanding sport.
 Rugby boots were initially high-cut to provide extra support around the ankle during scrums and tackles.

-Today’s rugby boots still prioritize durability and support, particularly for forwards, but modern designs also cater to backs who need speed and agility.
+Today’s rugby boots still prioritise durability and support, particularly for forwards, but modern designs also cater to backs who need speed and agility.

 For instance, the adidas Adizero RS15 Pro SG is a prime example of a lightweight, low-cut boot built for backs who need to move quickly and kick with precision.